blakehaswell/FIR-Long-Briefs/Basic instrument flight/basic-instrument-flight.md

 ## Revision

-*   What instruments will you find in thee "six pack"?
+*   What instruments will you find in the "six pack"?
     <!-- ASI, AH, Altimeter, turn coordinator, DI, VSI -->
 *   What is our procedure for entering a climb?
     <!-- PAST -->